aksnzhy/xlearn_doc/_build/html/_sources/command_line.rst.txt

         8            0.416492            0.541107                0.00
         9            0.404554            0.546218                0.00

-Here we can see that, the training loss continuously goes down.
-While, the validation loss (test loss) goes down first, and then goes up.
-This is because our model has already overfitted current training data set.
-On default, xLearn will calculate the validation loss in each epoch, while users can also set different evaluation metric by using ``-x`` option.
-For classification problem, the metric can be : ``acc`` (accuracy), ``prec`` (precision), ``f1`` (f1 score), ``auc`` (AUC score).
+Here we can see that the training loss continuously goes down.
+But the validation loss (test loss) goes down first, and then goes up.
+This is because our model has already overfitted current training dataset.
+By default, xLearn will calculate the validation loss in each epoch, while users can also set different evaluation metrics by using ``-x`` option.
+For classification problems, the metric can be : ``acc`` (accuracy), ``prec`` (precision), ``f1`` (f1 score), ``auc`` (AUC score).
 For example: ::

     ./xlearn_train ./small_train.txt -v ./small_test.txt -x acc